vrizo/uibook/README.md

 Uibook is a tool for visual testing of React components.
-With it, you can easily check desktop and mobile view of your components with different props combinations.
+With it, you can easily check desktop and mobile view of your components with different combinations of props.

+The Key Features:
-1) Responsive Testing with **real media queries**
+- Responsive Testing for developers to play with **real media queries**
-2) Live Text Editing allows managers, designers and text editors to check their content
+- Live Text Editing for designers and editors to check their content

-3) Installed as a Webpack Plugin, it doesn’t require additional builder
+Installed as a Webpack Plugin, it doesn’t require any additional builder.

 <img src="/docs/uibook.png" align="center" alt="Uibook" >